Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The District Attorney does not represent private individuals.
 If you want to get a restraining order, contact the Plumas County Victim/Witness Assistance Division at (530) 283-6285.

-If you are the victim of domestic violence, you may contact the Plumas County Victim/Witness Assistance Division at (530) 283-6285.
+If you are the victim of a crime and have questions about the resources available to you, contact the Plumas County Victim/Witness Assistance Division at (530) 283-6285.

 To find out the status of your case, contact the District Attorney’s Office at (530) 283-6303.

 Contact your attorney to discuss your case.
 The District Attorney cannot speak to defendants who are represented by counsel, nor can we provide legal advice to the public.